 German Village caters to families during the holidays, and you may just come upon carolers and live music so feel free to sing along with the Christmas songs.
 Horse-drawn carriage rides, beginning at 6pm on select nights, are also offered.
 Don’t forget to bundle up, as most of the fun is outside!

-What else is fun for 2018?
-Horse-drawn carriage for $10 per person (November 16th and ending on December 23rd), photos with Santa, a miniature train display featuring The Grinch and Whoville, and a levitra discounts menorah lighting and Chanukah celebration.
+What else is fun for 2019?
+Horse-drawn carriage for $10 per person (November 22nd and ending on December 23rd), photos with Santa, a miniature train display, and a menorah lighting and Chanukah celebration.

 5. Columbus Zoo Wildlights

 Can you imagine what one million twinkling lights would look like?
 How about three million?
-Families can get wild in winter with go to site Columbus Zoo and Aquarium‘s Wildlights beginning November 16th through January 6, 2019.
+Families can get wild in winter with Columbus Zoo and Aquarium‘s Wildlights beginning November 15 through January 5, 2019.
 A nighttime spectacular filled with three million Christmas lights, the zoo illuminates everything that stands still using energy-saving LED lights.

 Reindeer, a diving Santa Claus at the Discovery Reef area of the aquarium, and two light shows will have your wee one’s eyes all aglow.
 Did I mention MILLIONS of Christmas lights?
 Yep, those, too.